NHQ/jsynth/README.md

 # webaudio

-Generate audio streams with functions in the browser.
+Generate audio streams (DSP) with functions in the browser.
 Compatible with [baudio](https://github.com/substack/baudio) functions.
 Works on webkits only, including iOS 6 mobile safari (see note below).

 Your function will be called with the following arguments: